JSpeedie/G2ME-legacy/README.md

 AGoodPlayer vs TheBestPlayer = 0-0-1
 ```

-* Print matchup data for all the players in the system
+* Print matchup data for all the players in the system (W-T-L stated in terms
+of player in row title, ie. TheBestPlayer has 1 win on ABadPlayer)

 ```
 $ G2ME -M
                 ABadPlayer   AGoodPlayer   AnOkayPlayer   TheBestPlayer ABadPlayer   -            -             -              0-0-1
   AGoodPlayer   -            -             1-0-0          0-0-1
  AnOkayPlayer   -            0-0-1         -              -
 TheBestPlayer   1-0-0        1-0-0         -              -

 ```
 </p></details>